funnelback/program-finder-meta/@documentation/template-result-customisations.md

 ## Cart

 Similarly to the results presentation, it is possible to customise how programs the cart are displayed in the cart.
 This can be done by modifying  `<#macro CartTemplate>` in the [programs.ftl](../_default_preview/programs.ftl) template.

-## Configure the header and footer

-To help mimic the look and feel of the client's website, it is possible to configure the header and footer to use the clients markup and script.
-`<link to header and footers ftl>`